LUCYAGB/AfriBrit-Cuisines/README.md

 * Navigation and Footer section: This has been explained earlier under common features of all pages.

-* AfriBrit Section: This section contains some dishes to give users an idea of what the website is about.
-Using media query, on large screens the images are laid out horizontally, however on mobile devices the images are stacked vertically(on top each other).
+* AfriBrit Image Section: This section contains some dishes to give users an idea of what the website is about.

  The Cuisines page -